jtortras/TrueLayer_Challenge/README.md

 ## Installation

-Install JDK Netbeans (preferably version 8.2)
+- Install JDK Netbeans (preferably version 8.2)

 ## Usage

+- Download zip and unzip.
-Open and run project with Netbeans
+- Open project through Netbeans and run
+- If you either wish to clone and import project, instead downloading file, you must have to download HackerNews.JSON and allocate it on the project folder

 ## Libraries
 - java.io.FileReader: Constructors and methods to read a generic file